particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM) only support sleep modes in 0.9.0 and later.
+Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM) only support sleep modes in 0.9.0 and later.
 Sleep does not function properly in 0.8.0-rc versions of Device OS for Gen 3 devices.

 On the Argon, Boron, and Xenon, WKP is pin D8.

-On the B Series SoM, WKP is pin A7 in Device OS 1.3.1 and later.
+On the B-Series SoM, WKP is pin A7 in Device OS 1.3.1 and later.
 In prior versions, it was D8.

 On the Tracker SoM WKP is pin A7/D7.